 The DMCA addresses artist imprints and signatures, among other monikers, as ‘copyright management information,’ “used to ensure the integrity of the electronic marketplace by preventing fraud and misinformation.”
 H.R.Rep.
 No. 105-551 (1998).
 Because of the Internet’s sophisticated level of information technology, an artist needs to use some form of a moniker, especially if their work can quickly be digitally transcribed, such as in the form of a digital scan or digitally reproduced.
 In addition, this indicates to the electronic marketplace that only the artist has the presumption of exclusive rights in his work, especially in copying and sharing their work for commercial purposes.

 Monikers, however, can be displaced, replaced, cropped, copied, distorted, or removed altogether.
 Predating the Internet and electronics, including the photocopier, such modification, reproduction, or removal of an artist’s moniker was not necessarily an easy task.
 Nevertheless, skilled artists would attempt to replicate a piece of art to reproduce an artist’s very signature.
 Unfortunately, such reproduction led to a lucrative market in art forgery that still exists today, although not to the extent that it once was.

-With present technology, the modification, reproduction, or removal of an artist’s moniker has become an easy task, especially with monikers embedded in works such as digital photographs.
-Too often, an artist’s digital moniker, often in the form of a digital watermark, will be cropped entirely out of the work, or even worse, replaced with a moniker of a third party whom had no hand in the creation of the work.
+With present technology, the modification, reproduction, or removal of an artist’s moniker has become an easy task, especially with aliases embedded in works such as digital photographs.
+Too often, an artist’s digital moniker, often in the form of a digital watermark, will be cropped entirely out of work, or even worse, replaced with a moniker of a third party who had no hand in the creation of the work.
 Rest assured, however, the DMCA, although sometimes characterized as antiquated in many respects, does address this troublesome affair.